alexdelorenzo/limiter/README.md

 ```

 # Usage
-You can define set limiters and use them dynamically across your project.
+You can define limiters and use them dynamically across your project.

 ### Limiting blocks of code
-`limiter` can rate limit all Python callables and it can also be used as context managers.
+`limiter` can rate limit all Python callables, and limiters can be used as context managers.

-You can define a limiter with a set `rate` and `capacity`, then you can consume a dynamic amount of tokens from different buckets:
+You can define a limiter with a set refresh `rate` and total token `capacity`.
+You can set the amount of tokens to consume dynamically with `consume`, and the `bucket` parameter sets the bucket to consume tokens from:
 ```python3
 from limiter import limit, Limiter